shadowezz/Productiv/docs/DeveloperGuide.md

 #### Implementation

-This Done feature allows users to mark their deliverables as completed.
-The user input is received by`MainWindow` in the `UI` component before being passed to `DeliverableLogicManager` to be executed.
-The `DeliverableLogicManager` will call `DeliverableBookParser` which will parse the command keyword ("done") to return a `DoneCommandParser`. `DoneCommandParser` will then parse the command argument to return a `DoneCommand`, which on execution will set the status of the specified deliverable to completed and update the `ModelDeliverable` accordingly.
+The Done feature allows users to mark their deliverables as completed.

+1. The user input is received by `MainWindow` in the `UI` component before being passed to `DeliverableLogicManager` to be executed.
+1. `DeliverableLogicManager` will call `DeliverableBookParser` which will parse the command keyword ("done") to return a `DoneCommandParser`.
+1. `DoneCommandParser` will then parse the command argument to return a `DoneCommand`.
+1. On execution, `DoneCommand` will set the status of the specified deliverable to completed and update the `ModelDeliverable` accordingly.

 Invalid user inputs such as an invalid index will result in the appropriate error messages displayed to the user.

-Given below is a sequence diagram to show how the execution at each step.
+Given below is a sequence diagram to show how the done operation works at each step.

 ![DoneCommandSequenceDiagram](images/DoneCommandSequenceDiagram.png)